kaimitai/FaxIScripts/docs/doc.md

 The scripting layer of Faxanadu consists of text-strings, shop data and code.
 The shop data and code live together in one section, whereas the strings live in a different section.

-A sprite in Faxanadu, that is - an NPC or an item - can call script code.
+A sprite in Faxanadu - an NPC or an item - can call script code.
 For certain events, like pickup up items and dying, the index of the script it triggers is hard coded in the game's logic.
 For NPCs the sprite data defines which script will be called when you interact with it.

 The script code is one contiguos blob of data, and just before the script data begins there is a so called pointer table - with 152 entries - which tells the game where in the script code the entrypoint for the scripts are.